 What does this mean?
-That we acquire information every time we engage in a social context, by observing others' behaviour and imitating it, in one way or another.
+That we acquire information every time we engage in a social context, by observing others’ behaviour and imitating it, in one way or another.
+We can all do this among a learning community, with the purpose of acquiring knowledge from multiple perspectives and internalising it based on our own understanding of it.
 Moreover, according to the theory, through observation, an individual forms an idea of how new behaviours are performed and this acquired information is further used as a guide for action.
 Basically, an interaction leads to an action highly influenced by the behaviours noticed in that interaction.

 Further, the theory describes three types of modelling stimuli: